-Excused absences include those that are demonstrably unavoidable because of events beyond a student's control e.g., documented medical emergencies, significant religious holidays, or scheduled athletic competitions in season.
-(Student athletes are not to be excused for nonseasonal competitions, e.g., fall baseball - or for practice sessions.)
-Student athletes are expected to provide a schedule of athletic competitions to each instructor in advance, in order to make appropriate arrangements for coursework and examinations.
-Following even "excused absences," students are responsible for all material and assignments from missed classes, and for any assignments due or exams given in the following classes.
+Certain absences may be excused by the instructor and include those that are demonstrably unavoidable because of events beyond a student's control- e.g., documented conditions or medical emergencies, significant religious holidays, scheduled athletic competitions in-season, or academic field trips or conferences.
+(Student-athletes are not excused for non-seasonal competition- e.g., fall baseball, practices, etc.)

+Student-athletes are expected to provide a schedule of athletic competitions to each instructor in advance, in order to make appropriate arrangements for coursework and examinations.
+In the case of rescheduled or playoff games, etc., students must inform their faculty of the upcoming absences as soon as possible.

+Following even 'excused absences,' however, students are expected to be responsible for all material and assignments from missed classes, and for any assignments due or exams.